 A Letter will be provided at Registration each year requesting consent to use photos.
 Parents have the right to withdraw consent at any time in writing and in consultation with the School Management.

-If parents do not return the consent letter, it will be understood that they have consented to the use of photographs and in some case names in public forums.
 It should also be noted that during large assemblies, concerts etc. it will be impossible for the school to prevent pictures be taken of individual students by outside parties.